Cetec-ERP/cetec_backup_tool/RUNNING_BOTH_SERVERS.md

 # Running Both Frontend and Backend Servers

-This guide explains how to run both the React frontend and Node.js backend servers simultaneously.
+This guide explains how to run both the React frontend and Node.js backend servers simultaneously for the CETEC Backup Puller application.

 ## 🚀 **Quick Start**